Wildfire and Forest Resilience

 Funding Source

-The primary funding source for the program is Proposition 4 funding appropriated to SNC under AB100.
-Ten million dollars ($10,000,000) will be available for this grant cycle.
+The primary funding source for the program is Proposition 4 Climate Bond funding appropriated to SNC under AB100.
+Approximately fifteen million dollars ($15,000,000) will be available for this grant cycle.